mandelsoft/spiff/README.md

 ```

 If the path starts with a dot (`.`) the path is always evaluated from the root
 of the document.
+If the document root is a list, the first map level is used to resolve the path expression if it starts with `.__map`.
+This can be used to avoid the need
+for using the own list index (like `.[1].path`), which might change if
+list entries are added.

 List entries consisting of a map with `name` field can directly be addressed
 by their name value as path component.

+**Note**: This also works for the absolute paths for list documents.

 e.g.: